-Grauburgunder numbers among the finest varietals cultivated in Germany.
+Grauburgunder numbers among the finest varieties cultivated in Germany.
 It was more often known by its synonym, Ruländer, in the past.
 Although it is a mutation of Spätburgunder (Pinot Noir), it is a white wine grape.

-Grauburgunder has increasingly resumed importance in Germany, which now ranks third worldwide - after Italy and the USA - in terms of vineyard area devoted to this Pinot.
-With more than 4,700 ha, Grauburgunder now accounts for nearly five percent of Germany's entire vineyard area.
-In Baden, it is cultivated in 11% of the region's vineyards, with more than 1,700 ha.
-Rheinhessen and the Pfalz have 1,200 and 1,100 ha, respectively, and there are 200 ha in the Nahe region.
+Grauburgunder has increasingly resumed importance in Germany, which now ranks second worldwide - after Italy - in terms of vineyard area devoted to this Pinot.
+With more than 6,200 ha, Grauburgunder now accounts for nearly six percent of Germany's entire vineyard area.
+In Baden, it is cultivated in 13% of the region's vineyards, with more than 2,000 ha.
+Rheinhessen and the Pfalz have 1,700 and 1,500 ha, respectively, and there are 300 ha in the Nahe region.